sithvalentine/class6.5-notes/041925/global-external-lb-mig-notes.md

      - Click on drop down menu for health check and click create health check
      - in right hand menu that opens
      - name it
-     - change check interval to 10 s, and unhealth threshold to 3
+     - change check interval to 10 seconds, and unhealthy threshold to 3
      - save
      - ensure health check is selected in instance group
 7. Click **Create**